When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Sofia

-• Queen Sofia of Spain: Queen consort of Spain.
+• Queen Sofia of Spain: The former Queen consort of Spain, reigning from 1975 to 2014.

-• Princess Sofia: Main Character in Disney’s Sofia the First.
+• Princess Sofia: The protagonist of the beloved Disney Junior series Sofia the First.

 Is Sofia a Biblical Name?

 In a sense, it is a biblical girl name.
-Sofia is not found in the Bible as a name for a figure, but it is related to the Greek idea of wisdom.
-Sophia is considered to be a female personification of wisdom in many Christianity-based faith systems.
+Sofia is not found in the Bible as a name for a specific figure, but it is related to the Greek idea of wisdom.
+Sophia is considered to be a female personification of wisdom in many Christianity-based faith systems (Holy Wisdom).

 Is the Name Sofia Too Popular?